 Research methods

-It is a retrospective observational study of adult patients with HLH admitted to the two academic medical ICUs from 1/1/2013 to 6/30/2017.
+It is a retrospective observational study of adult patients with HLH admitted to the two academic medical ICUs from January 1, 2013 to June 30, 2017.
 The diagnosis of HLH was established using HLH-2004 criteria.
 Data was collected using ICD 9 and 10 codes.
 Statistical analysis was performed using STATA 15 software.

 Research results